Zoos are bad

 Zoos are cruel

 Just where did this stupid notion come from?
 Define cruelty.
 How are they cruel?
 The good modern zoo is an excellent place for animals.
 Great care is taken to ensure the animals are as 'happy' and as comfortable as possible.
 Generally speaking the zoo keeping staff that look after the animals are not that well paid.
 They do the work because they care about animals.
 Really care!
 They certainly care more about the animals than those on the outside who jump up and down condemning zoos and in reality know nothing about them, or for that matter, the animals either.
 Why should being a faded movie star or pop icon make them an expert on zoos, animals...or anything else except perhaps acting or pop?
+Why should a university degree or doctorate gained by a few years behind a desk give any zoo expertise?
 If you are one of those people who believe that riding horses is cruel and cats and dogs should not be kept as pets then I have no argument.
-If you have vegeterian 'principles'...well I reckon 30 % of zookeepers are vegetarian.
+If you have vegetarian 'principles'...well I reckon 30 % of zookeepers are vegetarian.
 I have worked in zoos for 49 years.
 I am not a cruel person.
 I abhor cruelty as do the many people I have worked with over the years.

 Rhino at the Cleveland Zoo